 1KRS 158.150

 2KRS 158.155

 320 U.S.C. § 1400 et seq.
 Individuals with Disabilities Education Act (IDEA); 707 Chapter 1; Section 504 of the Rehabilitation Act of 1973, as amended

 KRS 159.010

 Honig v.
-Doe, 108 S.Ct.
+Doc.
+108 S.Ct.
 592(1988); OAG 78-673

 RELATED POLICIES:

-05.48; 09.12; 09.423; 09.425; 09.426; 09.43; 09.431; 09.434

-Formatted: ksba normal

-Formatted: ksba normal

-Formatted: policytext

-Formatted: ksba normal

-Formatted: ksba normal.
-No underline

-LEGAL: SB 80 AMENDS KRS 17.545 TO DEFINE AND INCLUDE LOITERING AND MOBILE BUSINESSES AS PART OF RESTRICTIONS FOR REGISTRANTS ON AND WITHIN 1,000 FEET OF SCHOOL GROUNDS.
-FINANCIAL IMPLICATIONS: NONE ANTICIPATED

-COMMUNITY RELATIONS

-10.5

-Visitors to the Schools

-The Board encourages parents, professional educators, and others who have legitimate educational interests pertaining to the District's public school program to visit the schools.
-To ensure that school personnel are aware of visitors' presence, visits to classrooms shall be scheduled in advance unless authorized by the Principal/designee and all visitors must report immediately to the Principal's office upon entering the school and identify themselves, as well as declare their purposes for visiting.

-REGISTRANTS

-No registrant, as defined in KRS 17.500, nor any person residing outside of Kentucky who would be required to register under KRS 17.510 if the person resided in Kentucky, shall be on, loiter within one thousand (1,000) feet of, or work in or operate any mobile business within one thousand (1,000) feet of the clearly defined grounds of a District school, except with the advance written permission of the Principal or the Board that has been given after full disclosure of the person's status under KRS 17.510 as a registrant or sex offender from another state and all registrant information as required in KRS 17.500.
+05.48; 09.12; 09.423; 09.425; 09.426; 09.43; 09.431; 09.434 Formatted: ksba normal, No underline LEGAL: SB 80 AMENDS KRS 17.545 TO DEFINE AND INCLUDE LOITERING AND MOBILE BUSINESSES AS PART OF RESTRICTIONS FOR REGISTRANTS ON AND WITHIN 1,000 FEET OF SCHOOL GROUNDS.
+FINANCIAL IMPLICATIONS: NONE ANTICIPATED COMMUNITY RELATIONS 10.5 Visitors to the Schools The Board encourages parents, professional educators, and others who have legitimate educational interests pertaining to the District's public school program to visit the schools.
+Persons visiting the District's schools shall do so under the following guidelines: - Visits shall not interrupt the instructional program for students; i.e., teaching, testing, etc., and shall be scheduled in advance unless authorized by the Principal/designee; - 2.
+Visitors shall report immediately to the Principal's office upon entering the school to identify themselves and declare their purpose for visiting; - 3.
+Visits must be reasonable in length and frequency; - 4.
+Visitors shall be dressed appropriately; and - 5.
+Visits should be related to the need(s) of the child.
+REGISTRANTS No registrant, as defined in KRS 17.500, nor any person residing outside of Kentucky who would be required to register under KRS 17.510 if the person resided in Kentucky, shall be on loiter within one thousand (1,000) feet of, or work in or operate any mobile business within one thousand (1,000) feet of the clearly defined grounds of a District school, except with the advance written permission of the Principal or the Board that has been given after full disclosure of the person's status under KRS 17.510 as a registrant or sex offender from another state and all registrant information as required in KRS 17.500.
 A registrant is defined as: